itspacchu/ResumeGen/resume.md

 **Kubernetes DevOps Engineer** _Zigram_
   : **Jan 2023 - Present**

-- Worked on migration of legacy docker container based deployments to Kubeadm Kubernetes deployments for 50+ projects.
+- Worked on migration of legacy docker container based deployments to Kubeadm Kubernetes deployments for 20+ projects.
 - Led setup of On-prem infrastructure for Production Kubernetes environment using *Kubeadm* and *Ansible* and worked on migration of resources from AWS EKS to On-prem.
 - Performed *Linux/UNIX* server maintenance, security compliance and upgrades, on multiple Linux distros (*Ubuntu, Debian, and Redhat based*), using **Ansible** and **Bash**.
+- Built *Kubernetes Operators* in *Golang* to automate cluster maintainance and reduce manual workloads.
 - Automated AWS Infrastructure using **Terraform/Tofu** to provision, upgrade and manage *EKS, RDS, EC2, S3, Lambda and Route53*.
 - Implemented multi-cluster observability using *Fluentbit, Loki, Prometheus, Grafana and OpenTelemetry*.
 - Worked on templating *Jenkinsfiles* and *K8s* manifest files using *Python + Jinja + Kustomize*, for 50+ repositories.